 The tutors provided by EES are generally University of Arkansas undergraduate and graduate students.
 These tutors are knowledgeable of the subjects they tutor and are part of the campus community.
 They have gone through an application and screening process and have been approved by the Tutor Coordinator.
-In addition, they have received specific training that prepares them to continue our tradition of excellent service to our student-athletes that is required each semester.
-In addition, all tutors will receive an NCAA rules orientation each semester.
+In addition, they have received specific training that prepares them to continue our tradition of excellent service to our student-athletes.
+In addition, all tutors receive an NCAA rules orientation each semester.

 All University Core courses will be supported by both scheduled and by-appointment tutors.
 For more advanced and specialized courses (i.e. upper division engineering, sciences, etc.), every effort will be made to obtain a qualified tutor, but this is not guaranteed.
 The students making the requests are responsible for allowing staff adequate time to recruit a tutor on campus.
 Should a student identify a prospective tutor (teaching assistant, lab instructor, or acquaintance), an academic staff member must pre-approve that tutor's employment.
-Additionally, he/she must apply and go through the proper employment and screening procedures.
+Additionally, tutors must apply and go through the proper employment and screening procedures.
 If this policy is not followed to the letter, the Tutor Coordinator will not approve payment for that tutor.

-Student-athletes may access tutors through their academic counselor in the Bogle Academic Center or through our GradesFirst software.
+Student-athletes may access tutors through their academic counselor in the Bogle Academic Center.
 For the convenience of student-athletes, a roster of scheduled tutors will be posted in the academic center.
-Students requiring or requesting tutorial sessions should contact your Academic Counselor.
+Students requiring or requesting tutorial sessions should contact their Academic Counselor.